freddiegar/prestashop-gateway/README.md

 make dev-install
 ```

 Then...
-(Please wait ~8 min, while install ALL and load Apache :D to continue), you can go to
+(Please wait few minutes, while install ALL and load Apache :D to continue), you can go to

 - [store](http://localhost:8787)
 - [admin](http://localhost:8787/adminstore)

-***ATTENTION:*** If server return error code (400, 404, 500) you can status in docker logs until that installation process end, use:
+> If server return error code (400, 404, 500) you can status in docker logs until that installation process end, use:

 ```bash
 make logs-prestashop